+ 25000 kg

 We send the collected clothes from the LPP shops to our partners, where they are professionally sorted.
 Each item is assigned to an appropriate category in order to keep it in circulation for as long as possible.
 Our partners operate various business models but, according to the following hierarchy, the clothes can be:

-- sold in second-hand clothing stores – with part of the profits being donated to charity,
+2. sold in second-hand clothing stores – with some partners donating a share of the profits to charity,

 Clothing items that cannot be reused or recycled due to their very poor quality or their failure to meet hygiene and safety standards undergo a rigorous waste management process.